Maintaining your CPD is simple - follow the five steps to perfect CPD:

 - How will I learn it?

-The next step is to develop a plan of action to achieve these goals.
-Please find further guidance and examples of different learning activities here.
-You can also search for learning activities more specific to your register in this section.
+The next step is to create a plan of action to achieve these goals.
+IFST myCPD system categorizes learning into different activities.
+Please find further guidance and examples of different Chartered Scientist learning activities here.

 Now that you've planned your CPD, it's time to get out there and start developing!

-Please remember to reflect while on the 'go' while it is easy to remember the key light bulb moments which often result development and changes to the current practises.
+Please remember to reflect while 'on the go' it is easy to remember the key light bulb moments which often result in improvements and changes to the current practises.

 You've attended activities and events, now it's time to show for all the CPD you've done.